 The Tree House will close for snow days if travel is hazardous.
 The Director will make the decision by 7:00 AM as to a delayed opening or a school closing.
 When there is a delayed opening, the school will open at 9:30 AM for our early arrival students.
 School will begin at 10:45 AM.
 Parents may call the school after 7:00 AM for a recorded message.
-Parents will also receive notification by 7:00 AM through the SchoolReach emergency notification system.
+Parents will also receive notification by 7:00 AM through the ProCare App..

-In the event of an early closing, parents will receive notification of the closing through the Honeywell emergency notification system.
+In the event of an early closing, parents will receive notification of the closing through the ProCare App.